carahmel/its-feature-counter/README.md

 This notebook is fully editable within the browser.
 As such, the path to ich-tanke-strom.ch's JSON file can be updated if necessary.

-Results will be written to *results.txt* in the main directory.
-Multiple runs of the script will append new results to *results.txt*.
+Results will printed directly in the notebook but will also be written to *results.txt* in the main directory.

 Example output: